DFHack/dfhack/docs/Tags.rst

 "misc" tags
 -----------
-- `untested <untested-tag-index>`: Tools that are not yet tested with the current release.
+- `unavailable <unavailable-tag-index>`: Tools that are not yet available for the current release.